Ohio Security Deposit Returns and Deductions

 Landlords must return a security deposit with a written notice (if there are deductions) to the tenant’s forwarding address no later than 30 days after the lease ends and the tenant vacates the rental unit.

-How Long Do Landlords Have to Return Security Deposits in Ohio?
+How Long Do Landlords Have To Return Security Deposits in Ohio?

 Ohio landlords have 30 days after the lease ends and the tenant vacates the rental unit to return any unused portion of the security deposit.